codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codecov-testing.md

 In this case, we have divided the testing and connecting Codefresh to Codecov into two different steps.
 If they can be run within the same image, you could also connect them.

 **Testing step**
 Will run the command(s) for our testing tool.
 This will generate the code coverage report upon running the pipeline.
+Please refer to the Codecov documentation for [supported testing frameworks](https://docs.codecov.io/docs/supported-report-formats).
+The [README of each example](https://docs.codecov.io/docs/supported-languages) refers to possible frameworks that can be used.

+In general, ensure that the framework you use for testing and generating code coverage reports:
+* Produce code coverage reports in the supported file format
+* Is compatible with the programming language that your program is written in

 {% highlight yaml %}
 {% raw %}